Asante Samuel Jr.: Los Angeles Chargers

 Samuel was selected by the Los Angeles Chargers in the second round (47th overall) of the 2021 NFL draft.
 On May 12, 2021, Samuel signed with the Chargers on a deal worth just over $7 million.
 He recorded his first career interception in week 2 against the Dallas Cowboys.
 He was Pepsi NFL Rookie of the Week in back-to-back weeks, weeks 2 and 3.
 As a rookie, he appeared in and started 12 games.
 He finished with 43 total tackles (33 solo), two interceptions, and 11 passes defended.

 Samuel recorded his first interception of the 2022 season in week 1 against the Las Vegas Raiders.
 In the 2022 season, Samuel appeared in all 17 games and started 15.
 He finished with 57 total tackles (48 solo), two interceptions, and 11 passes defended.
 In the Wild Card Round of the playoffs, Samuel recorded three interceptions in the first half in the team's 31–30 loss to the Jacksonville Jaguars.
 In the 2023 season, Samuel recorded 63 tackles, two interceptions, and 13 passes defended.

 After four games, Samuel was placed on injured reserve for a shoulder injury on October 12, 2024.

 Pittsburgh Steelers

 On November 12, 2025, the Pittsburgh Steelers signed Samuel to their practice squad.
+He was promoted to the active roster on December 2.
+In a December 15 game against the Miami Dolphins, his third game as a Steeler, Samuel intercepted a Tua Tagovailoa pass for his first interception in over two years.

+On March 12, 2026, Samuel re-signed with the Steelers on a one-year, $4 million contract.